Vermilion Energy Inc. (VET) is ready for next Episode as it posted an annual sales of 1,628 M - News Daemon

 Vermilion Energy Inc. (NYSE: VET) Trading Performance Indicators

-Take a look at Vermilion Energy Inc.’s (VET) current performance indicators.
-Last quarter, stock had a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.23.
-Likewise, its price to free cash flow for the trailing twelve months is 2.71.
+Check out the current performance indicators for Vermilion Energy Inc. (VET).
+In the past quarter, the stock posted a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.25.
+Likewise, its price to free cash flow for the trailing twelve months is 2.74.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 7.49, a number that is poised to hit -0.07 in the next quarter and is forecasted to reach 8.13 in one year’s time.